tensorflow/community/rfcs/yyyymmdd-rfc-template.md

 ## Objective

-What are we doing and why?
+What are you doing and why?
 What problem will this solve?
 What are the goals and non-goals?
 This is your executive summary; keep it short, elaborate below.

 ## Motivation

-Why this is a valuable problem to solve?
+Why it this a valuable problem to solve?
 What background information is needed to show how this design addresses the problem?

 How will users (or other contributors) benefit from this work?
 What would be the